lambda-feedback/user-documentation/docs/teacher/guides/milkdown.md

 ### Images

-You can add images to a textbox by copying and parting the image i.
-Hoowever, milkdown is currently not able to resize images and the only way to resize images is by editing the file to a lower resolution outside of the platform.
+You can add images with drag-and-drop or copy-and-paste.
+Currently (July '24) there is no way to resize images other than lowering the resolution - see below.

 ![Image showing resized images on lambda feedback](images/resize_images.png)